chevere/docs/components/str.md

 ## String Asserting

-Asserting strings refers to the proccess of asserting an argument of type `string` against methods that throws `Throwable` when failing to assert.
+Asserting strings refers to the process of asserting an argument of type `string` against methods that throws `Throwable` when failing to assert.

 ### StrAssert